Locally grown, farmers market, local farmers

 Surf+Slope is Locally Grown Skincare

 To do this, Nation Botanics goes directly to the grower and farmer when possible.
 When this isn’t possible, I go to the supplier with the highest quality products.
 And one who knows where, and tells me where, these ingredients are grown, where they’re manufactured, and how they then get to me - Nation Botanics.
-This is because I’ve built personal relationships with Surf+Slope’s local farmers and suppliers.
-They’ve shared with me the states or locations of the soil they grow these ingredients in and the cultivation methods of their food and/or plants.
-Cause you deserve to know.

-It is a fairly straightforward and honest approach.
+I use a straightforward and honest approach.

-Yet note, 77% of Surf+Slope’s ingredients are organic, wildcrafted, and/or zero-waste (upcycled).
+77% of Surf+Slope’s ingredients are organic, wildcrafted, and/or zero-waste (upcycled).

-So you know where Surf+Slope’s Revitalizing Serum and Nourishing Moisturizer plant ingredients are from.
+…so you know where Surf+Slope’s Revitalizing Serum and Nourishing Moisturizer plant ingredients are from.

 Nation Botanics is beyond basic ingredient transparency.